Hook: The Lesson That Cost Me $7,000

 Work Smarter:

-3. Gratitude Rewires Your Brain – Here’s Proof
+3. Gratitude Rewires Your Brain (Here’s the Science)

-During a brutal shoot in Thailand, our lead actor quit.
-Instead of spiraling, my DP shrugged and said, “At least the monsoon held off.”
+My DP shrugged and said: “At least the monsoon held off.”

-Try this tonight: Don’t just say “I’m grateful.”
-Name something specific that went right—“Carlos fixed the lighting rig in 10 minutes.”
-That’s the stuff that rewires your brain.
+The Fix: Tonight, don’t just say “I’m grateful.”
+Name something specific.
+“The gaffer fixed the lighting rig in 10 minutes.”
+That’s the detail that rewires the circuit.

 The Post-Mortem Method: